akhauv/ingredients-label-detector/README.md

 preprocessed image, one of which is the best.
 This depends on which preprocessing filter was most suited to the given image.

-### Text Determination
+### Text Determination and Postprocessing

-Given each of text detected in the image, it is neccesary to determine which lines correspond to the ingredients list and which lines do not.
+Given each line of text detected in the image, it is necessary to determine which lines correspond to the ingredients list and which lines do not.
 To do so, I fine-tuned a <a href="https://huggingface.co/docs/transformers/en/model_doc/mobilebert">MobileBERT</a>